pchurch2/NETAS/README.md

  2. Virtual Machine Provider:  Where Vagrant deploys the specified Virtual Machines (VirtualBox, Hyper-V, VMware, AWS, etc)
  3. Virtual Machine Provisioner:  The tools used in order to further install and configure the Virtual Machines (Ansible, Chef, Puppet, etc).

 NETAS utilizes Vagrant as the Virtual Machine Builder so that the environment can be installed and utilized on developers host Systems no matter what Operating System is being used.
 Vagrant works with VirtualBox to build the following three Virtual Machines:  Ansible-VM, Elastic-Kibana-VM, and Zeek-VM.
+Vagrant is configured with the `Vagrantfile` located in the NETAX root directory.

 ### Ansible